Your Ad Here

 The second image received from Tom Flagg, is a railroad facilities map from the 1917 Official Register of Railway Equipment.
 It still shows the New York, New Haven & Hartford Railroad having a presence in Williamsburg, Brooklyn; which at this time is believed to be pier station only.

-Oddly, this map also shows that the Brooklyn Eastern District Terminal is an agent for the New York, New Haven & Hartford as well!
+Interestingly enough, this map also now shows that the Brooklyn Eastern District Terminal is an agent for the New York, New Haven & Hartford as well!

 1917 Official Register of Railway Equipment